DevsparZeroGitHubUser/hello-world/README.md

 2. Copy your .aar file to src/main/libs
 3. Open 'build.gradle' file(the one under 'app') and add dependency:
    * implementation(name: 'XenditySDK', ext: 'aar')
-4. An error message, "Failed to resolve :my library" will be displayed.
+4. An error message, "Failed to resolve :my library" will be displayed, this is normal.
 To fix this error open the top level 'build.gradle' file and add the following code:
 ```javascript
 defaultConfig {
     // The rest of the Config....